ipkarif/hybrid-ad-onedrive-security-lab/README.md

 \# Hybrid AD + OneDrive Security Lab

+## Project Context

+This project was created as part of my hands-on cybersecurity and infrastructure learning, with a focus on applying secure configuration practices in a hybrid Windows environment.

+The goal is to demonstrate how Active Directory, Group Policy, and OneDrive controls can be used together to improve security, consistency, and operational visibility.

 A hands-on hybrid infrastructure lab focused on Active Directory, Group Policy, and secure OneDrive policy management for domain-joined Windows clients.